 Libraries are a centuries-old example of the sharing economy, but since 2009, a new kind of library has been emerging in neighborhoods throughout the United States and around the world.
-You may have stumbled across a Little Free Library, a box that’s set up so people can share literature and stories by taking or leaving a book, in your area.
+You may have stumbled across a Little Free Library, a box that’s set up so people can share literature and information by taking or leaving a book.
 Little Free Libraries come in all shapes and sizes.
 Some even have unique architecture or serve as canvasses for paintings.
-Some libraries also have themes, focusing on books for children, adults, or gardeners or offering environmental field guides, like one Library at a nature center at a nature center in Long Beach, California.
+Some libraries also have themes, focusing on books for children, adults, or gardeners or offering environmental field guides, like one Library at a nature center in Long Beach, California.

 Inspired by the work of libraries throughout history as well as by “take a book, leave a book” collections in coffee shops, the founders of Little Free Library began constructing Little Libraries in Wisconsin in 2009.
 Todd Bol of Hudson, Wisconsin, built the first Library, which was shaped like a schoolhouse to honor his mother, a former teacher.
 Bol met Rick Brooks of Madison, Wisconsin, at a seminar on local economies and green practices, and the two teamed up to create what would eventually become the Little Free Library nonprofit organization.
 The group’s mission is to inspire a love of reading, build community, and spark creativity.

 Little Free Libraries initially spread throughout Wisconsin, but now there are Libraries worldwide in locations as far away as Australia, China, and Uganda.
 Libraries can be registered with the nonprofit organization to receive official Little Free Library status and appear on the organization’s interactive world map.
 As of February 2022, there were more than 100,000 registered Little Free Libraries in 108 countries worldwide.
 And that number continues to grow.

 Little Earth-Friendly Libraries